top of page

 Our Situational Awareness Training Workshop aims to prepare participants to recognise and respond to real threats and emergencies in and out of the workplace.

-This workshop is based on good practice guidelines, enhanced with real-life lessons from our practical experience in issue, emergency, crisis and crisis communication management.
-It covers crisis management principles, concepts, processes, techniques and tools, focussing on key knowledge and skills that are essential to communicate effectively in response to a crisis or incident.
+This workshop is based on good practice guidelines, enhanced with real-life lessons from our practical experience in emergency and crisis management.
+It covers situational awareness principles, concepts, processes, techniques and tools, focussing on key knowledge and skills that are essential in an immediate tactical response to an incident.

 It covers the below outcomes and topics: